Trauma Therapy · Toronto, ON

 Somatic Therapy

-Our 12-Session CPT Program for PTSD and Trauma
+Our 12-Session CPT Program for PTSD & Trauma

 • Understand how trauma has shaped your beliefs about yourself, others, and the world